First on CNN: Tillerson moves to nix special envoys

 Other positions dedicated to thorny diplomatic issues, ranging from Mideast peace to relations with Afghanistan, would be subsumed under existing State Department bureaus.
 One area of oversight -- the Office of Global Food Security -- would be moved to USAID.

 Three offices would be expanded -- those dealing with religious freedom, HIV/AIDS and Holocaust issues.
-The special envoy for Israeli-Palestinian negotiations would be moved directly under the office of the secretary.
+The special envoy for Israeli-Palestinian negotiations would remain under the office of the secretary.

 Tillerson hinted at a reorganization on his first day at the State Department, even before the Trump administration signaled its intent to cut up to 30 percent of the agency's budget.
 The letter to Corker outlines some of the first concrete steps the former ExxonMobil CEO will take in his restructuring.

-Note: Update: This story has been updated to include Corker's Monday statement.
-Correction: This story has been corrected to reflect that the special envoy for Israeli-Palestinian negotiations would remain under the office of the secretary.